terrastruct/d2/e2etests/testdata/files/REAL_WORLD.md

 Local icon paths and ROSS diagram links have been replaced with URLs pinned to the collected upstream revision so the SVG report can resolve them outside their original repositories.
 Existing remote icon URLs remain unchanged.
 The SVG test harness references these images; it does not download them.

 Source revisions and repository license files are recorded below.
 Fixture headers describe adaptations.
+The MIT/Apache-2.0 labels describe the diagram sources; referenced third-party icons retain their own copyright licenses and trademark terms, as noted in the relevant attribution files.

 ## Jupyter AWS EKS infrastructure